Background: Multifunctional Lipid Probes

 Lipids as Signaling Molecules

 Beyond their structural roles, many lipids have been increasingly recognized as key signaling molecules.
 For example, the sphingolipid sphingosine-1-phosphate (S1P) plays a pivotal role in immune function.
 S1P binds to a specific family of receptors, triggering T cell migration (extravasation) and guiding their movement toward sites of infection.
 Rapidly turned-over phosphatidylinositol 3,4,5-trisphosphate triggers cell survival, growth, movement, and proliferation.
-These examples highlights how lipid signaling can affect cellular behavior and physiological responses.
+These examples highlight how lipid signaling can affect cellular behavior and physiological responses.

 Lipid-Protein Interactions: Unlocking Cellular Communication